 ESR’s Forsyth Free Tax Program Celebrates EITC

-Winston-Salem, NC — Forsyth Free Tax, a program of Experiment in Self-Reliance, will host an EITC Awareness Day Celebration on Friday, January 26 from 11:30-1:30 pm.
+Winston-Salem, NC — Forsyth Free Tax, a program of Experiment in Self-Reliance (ESR), will host an EITC Awareness Day Celebration on Friday, January 25 from 11:30-1:30 pm.

-For the last 40 years, the EITC made life better for millions of workers.
-For residents who qualify and claim the credit, it could be as much as $6,242 from the IRS for some workers.
+For the last 43 years, the EITC made life better for millions of workers.
+For residents who qualify and claim the credit, it could be as much as $6,444 from the IRS for some workers.
 The IRS estimates only four out of five workers claim the EITC they earned.
 This leaves billions of dollars on the table each year.
-We want to get the word out to those who are eligible to file a tax return even if they don’t owe any tax to claim the EITC.
-Its money workers can use for groceries, rent, utilities and other bills.
+ESR aims to get the word out to those who are eligible to file a tax return, even if they do not owe any tax, to claim the EITC.
+The credit can be used for groceries, rent, paying off debt, and building a savings.

 Forsyth Free Tax’s EITC Awareness Day will begin with a lunch and program that highlights the importance of the EITC in lifting residents out of poverty in Winston-Salem/Forsyth County.
-IRS certified volunteers will be available to prepare taxes for those who meet the income guidelines and wish to complete early, but will not officially be filed until January 29.
-Nine tax sites will open throughout Forsyth County during the week of January 29 and remain open with varying hours throughout tax season.
-Locations for free tax return preparation can be found at www.forsythfreetax.org.
+IRS certified volunteers will be available to prepare taxes for those who meet the income guidelines and wish to complete early.
+Nine tax sites will open throughout Forsyth County beginning the week of January 22 and remain open with varying hours throughout tax season.
+Locations for free tax return preparation can be found at www.eisr.org.

-To sign up to participate in EITC Awareness Day, email Shirley Abdullah at Shirley.firstname.lastname@example.org or call 336-714-9205 by January 23.
-To learn more about Forsyth Free Tax or the Earned Income Tax Credit, visit www.forsythfreetax.org or call 336-722-9400.
+To sign up to participate in EITC Awareness Day, email Shirley Abdullah at email@example.com or call 336-714-9205 by January 22.
+To learn more about Forsyth Free Tax or the EITC, visit www.forsythfreetax.org or call 336-722-9400.